Skip to main content

 validate:

-message: "Label 'CostCenter' is required to deploy the Pod"
+message: "Label 'CostCenter' is required on the Deployment pod template"

 pattern: